MrRacoon/jsFPerf/README.md

 # run all tests with small samples
 jsfperf

-# run the find benchmark with medium samples
+# run the find benchmark with wide samples
-jsfperf -m find
+jsfperf -w find

 # run the find and assocPath benchmarks with empty samples
 jsfperf --empty find assocPath

-# run all tests with large samples
+# run all tests with deep samples
-jsfperf --large
+jsfperf --deep
 ```